 Just as Naaman thought dipping in the water was foolish, some may think it foolish to be anointed with oil.
-They don't recognize it as an act of obedience.
+They do not recognize it as an act of obedience.
 God can heal in any number of ways, I used this example to emphasize that God's way often makes no sense to the natural world/mind.

 God has given us many examples of how to receive healing.
 In one scripture we are told that the "...effective fervent prayer of a righteous man avails much," and that the Elders of the Church are directed to pray for the sick, and to anoint them with oil, (James 5:14-16).

 Healing your body is not difficult for God.
 Just as He spoke the earth into existence, He can bring healing into your body, or situation.
-He loves you, and doesn't enjoy seeing you sick any more than you enjoy seeing your child or loved one sick.
+He loves you, and does not enjoy seeing you sick any more than you enjoy seeing your child or loved one sick.

 The New Testament contains many examples of Jesus healing the sick.